venkatesh2208/balena-cli/doc/cli.markdown

 * For bug reports or feature requests,
   [have a look at the GitHub issues or create a new one](https://github.com/balena-io/balena-cli/issues/).

+## Deprecation policy

+Several of the balena CLI commands make use of balenaCloud backend services, such as the balena HTTP API and the balenaCloud builder.
+While a specific balena CLI version may be remain available for download and installation for a long period of time, the backend services (HTTP API) evolve independently and may eventually become incompatible with older versions of the balena CLI.
+Several commands of such older balena CLI versions would then stop working.
+This deprecation policy aims at providing some clarity to balena CLI users as to the period of time that an older balena CLI version should remain compatible with balenaCloud backend services.

+This deprecation policy is expressed in terms of [semver versioning](https://semver.org/), which is used to identify balena CLI releases with the concepts of major, minor and patch version releases.

+**The latest release of the previous major version of the balena CLI shall remain compatible with balenaCloud backend services for one year from the date when the next major version is released.** For example, balena CLI v10.17.5 (the latest v10 release) shall remain compatible with balenaCloud backend services for one year from the date when v11.0.0 is released.

+To be clear, this statement is limited to balenaCloud backend service compatibility and does not extend to software maintenance such as, for example, bug fixes and security patches.
+Such maintenance is normally only provided for the latest major version.
+For this reason, users are advised to regularly update their installation of the balena CLI.

 # CLI Command Reference